thereisnocourse/thereisnocourse/ABOUT.md

 behind it and where it might (or might not) go in the future.

-## Contributing

-If you're thinking of contributing to this project then your kindness and generosity knows no bounds.
-That said, I have no idea if or when I might have any more time to spend on it.
-Life and work have a habit of getting in the way of amusing oneself.
-I'm afraid there's a good chance I will be a poor collaborator.
-I may not respond to issues, comments or pull requests for weeks, months or even ever.
-I humbly beg your forgiveness in advance.
-If you're still interested in contributing, then please go for it.
-Meeting new people is one of the great pleasures of open source.

-This project is quite different from anything I've done before, because it's primarily artistic rather than technical.
-It's not trying to solve a problem, rather it's trying to create an experience.
-I've been really surprised by how long and winding the creative journey can be.
-Ideas lead to ideas which lead to more ideas, and where you end up is generally a very long way from where you started.
-The original idea may even seem to be completely lost.
-But every idea is valuable and part of the creative process.
-And a lot of patience is required, because ideas can take time to arrive or unfold.
-So all ideas are good ideas, however bizarre, crazy, silly or unusual.
-And most ideas are stepping stones to other ideas, so be prepared to leave ideas behind and enjoy where they lead you!

 ## Concept

 I have no idea what this project is trying to be.
 Possibly it is an